 There’s now also a supercharged version of microneedling called EndyMed, which combines microneedling and radiofrequency technology for enhanced results.
 According to Charlotte’s Book expert and New York City dermatologist Dr. Doris Day, it can even be used to treat cellulite and stretch marks.

 There are a few caveats.
 Dr. Day and fellow Charlotte’s Book dermatologist Dr. Mitchell Kline both note that there are no large scale clinical studies that document whether or not the treatment is effective.

-“I’m a little bit concerned because I still think it’s a little bit of the wild, wild west,” says Dr. Day.
+“I’m a little bit concerned because I still think it’s a little bit of the wild, wild west,” said Dr. Day.
 “We don’t really have standardized protocols or data on this technique.”
 However, anecdotal evidence and procedures like serial photography demonstrate that the treatment does work.
-Just go into it with appropriate expectations, says Dr. Day.
+Just go into it with appropriate expectations, said Dr. Day.

 Most RealSelf consumers seem to be convinced.
 Three-quarters of those who’ve had microneedling say it was worth their time and money.
 Interest is also up, increasing by 57% in the months since microneedling became a topic on RealSelf.

 Doctors are noticing that uptick in popularity too.

 “I’ve seen younger microneedling patients with acne scars and older microneedling patients with sun damage and wrinkles,” said Nashville plastic surgeon Dr. Michael Burgdorf.
 “It’s becoming wildly popular with all of them.”